core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

 easily available to entities processing the SenML pack.
 To facilitate automatic interpretation it is useful to be able to indicate an Internet media type and content-coding right in the SenML Record.
-The CoAP Content-Format ({{Section 12.3 of -coap}}) provides just this information; enclosing a Content-Format number (in this case number 60 as defined for content-type application/cbor in {{-cbor}}) in the Record is illustrated in {{ex-2}}.
-All registered CoAP Content-Formats are listed in the {{content-formats (COAP Content-Formats registry)<IANA.core-parameters}} {{-core-parameters}} as specified by
+The CoAP Content-Format ({{Section 12.3 of -coap}}) provides this information in the form of a single unsigned integer; enclosing a Content-Format number (in this case number 60 as defined for content-type application/cbor in {{-cbor}}) in the Record is illustrated in {{ex-2}}.
+All registered CoAP Content-Formatn numbers are listed in the {{content-formats (COAP Content-Formats registry)<IANA.core-parameters}} {{-core-parameters}} as specified by
 {{Section 12.3 of -coap}}.